oemof/tespy/docs/modules/networks.rst

 applied:

 * Cut off fluid mass fractions smaller than 0 and larger than 1.
-This way a mass fraction of a single fluid components never exceeds these boundaries.
+This way a mass fraction of a single fluid component never exceeds these boundaries.
 * Check, whether the fluid properties of pure fluids are within the available ranges of CoolProp and readjust the values if not.